Is it finally time to call Trump racist?

 “Do you have to spray paint the n-word in the Oval Office or have a hood in the Lincoln bedroom to be a racist?"
 Sharpton said.

-CNN’s Don Lemon also said spoke out against those “calling me and others who point out racist behavior ‘racist’”, citing he and other journalists have called out Trump’s ‘racist’ before.
+CNN’s Don Lemon also spoke out against those “calling me and others who point out racist behavior ‘racist’," citing he and other journalists who have called out Trump’s ‘racism' in the past.
 Good Morning America anchor and journalist George Stephanopoulos mentioned that it is ABC News’ policy to not repeat profanity, but also expressed disagreement with the decision not to use the curse word Trump used.

-Congressional Black Caucus Chairman Rep. Cedric Richmond, D-Louisiana, said Trump’s comments were “yet another confirmation of his racially insensitive and ignorant views” and reinforces the concerns that “the President’s slogan Make America Great Again is really code for Make America White Again.”
+Congressional Black Caucus Chairman Rep. Cedric Richmond, D-Louisiana, said Trump’s comments were “yet another confirmation of his racially insensitive and ignorant views” and reinforce the concerns that “the president’s slogan Make America Great Again is really code for Make America White Again.”

 “All of the reservations we have had about negotiating with him on immigration are well-founded,” Richmond said in a statement.
 “President Trump is clearly more concerned with ending the future flow of immigrants from Africa and the African diaspora than providing relief to DREAMers [undocumented immigrants who arrived as youths] who came here through no fault of their own.
 Unfortunately, there is no reason to believe that we can negotiate in good faith with a person who holds such vile and reprehensible beliefs.”